-Title IX coordinator and director of student rights and responsibilities
+Title IX coordinator and VP of student affairs/ dean of students

 online report form

 - Zauyah Waite, Title IX coordinator, 413.559.5412, zwSA@hampshire.edu

 - Greg Narleski, deputy Title IX coordinator, 413.559.6205, ganSA@hampshire.edu

 - Amanda Surgen, deputy Title IX coordinator, 413.559.5754, aksOP@hampshire.edu

 - Jake Toomey, deputy Title IX coordinator, 413.559.5605, jtHR@hampshire.edu